 The photos portray prominent members of German-speaking Jewish communities; buildings such as synagogues, businesses and residences; cultural, youth, religious and educational organizations; military including Jewish soldiers and World War scenes; as well as images showing aspects of daily life of various German-speaking Jewish populations, from social gatherings and school portraits to family vacations and religious ceremonies.

-One significant highlight is the collection of over 500 photographs from the Albert Einstein Collection.
+One significant highlight is the collection of photographs from the Albert Einstein Collection.
 These photographs cover most of Einstein’s life; from his youth in Berlin to his arrival in New York to his time in Princeton, and the extensive worldwide traveling he did throughout his life.
 The photographs offer a view into Einstein’s professional life and his interactions with many other notable figures, as well as into his personal life, including his love of sailing, his family, his homes, and his friends.

 Photographs from the Leo Baeck Institute’s Collection are regularly included in a wide variety of international publications, exhibitions, documentaries and educational materials.